Acceptable Use Policy

 The BT IP Network is a resource from which we provide a variety of services to our customers.
 Our objective in managing this network is to:

 - Provide a high quality, reliable service to our customers

 - Respect the privacy of our customers

 - Protect the security/integrity of our network and systems

-Illegal/Criminal Activity - The BT Global Services IP Network may not be used in connection with criminal or civil violations of laws, regulations, or other government requirements of any jurisdiction.
+Illegal/Criminal Activity - The BT IP Network may not be used in connection with criminal or civil violations of laws, regulations, or other government requirements of any jurisdiction.
 Such violations include theft or infringement of copyrights, patents, trademarks, trade secrets, or other intellectual property; export control violations; fraud; forgery; pyramid or other prohibited business schemes; and theft, misappropriation, or unauthorised transmission or storage of funds, credit card information, personal information, or online services.

-Security Violations - The BT Global Services IP Network may not be used to violate the security of a network, service, or other system.
+Security Violations - The BT IP Network may not be used to violate the security of a network, service, or other system.
 Examples of security violations include hacking, cracking into, monitoring, or using systems without authorisation; scanning ports; conducting denial of service attacks; distributing viruses or other harmful software; smurf attacks; and unauthorised alteration or destruction of web sites or other information.

-Offensive Material - The BT Global Services IP Network may not be used to transmit or store material that is illegal according to the relevant national laws.
+Offensive Material - The BT IP Network may not be used to transmit or store material that is illegal according to the relevant national laws.
 Examples of material that might be subject to these laws may include:

 - Material of an offensive nature, including obscene and pornographic material (particularly pornography involving children)

-- Indecent, abusive, libellous and hateful materials
+- Indecent, abusive, libelous and hateful materials

 - Sending any unsolicited email that could be expected, in our judgement, to provoke complaints.